monkey-w1n5t0n/www.eli/_pages/useq-build.md

 This is a good time to double check that everything is in place properly before you solder.

-First solder the momentary button.  *Important: make sure that it's pressed fully flat against the panel when you solder*{:style="background-color:lightgreen"}, otherwise it might sit at an angle and rub against the faceplate.
+First solder the momentary button.  *Important: make sure that it's pressed fully flat against the PCB when you solder*{:style="background-color:lightgreen"}, otherwise it might sit at an angle and rub against the faceplate.

 ### Step 10: Solder sockets, pots and switches (but wait on the LEDs)